DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Method

-In the above derivation, $\p(\V\chi_B) = \q(\V\chi_B)$ were canceled out due to the definition of $\q(\V\chi_B)$.
-The expectations in this equation can be evaluated by Monte-Carlo sampling from $\q(\V\chi)$ with the reparameterization trick \citep{kingma2013Autoencoding} for back-propagation.
+where, to simplify notation, we define $\p(\V\chi_t | \V\chi_{t-1})$ at $t = B$ to be $\p(\V\chi_B)$, and similarly for $\q$.
+The expectations in this equation can be evaluated by Monte-Carlo sampling from $\q(\V\chi)$ with the reparameterization trick \citep{kingma2013auto-encoding} for back-propagation.

-In cases where training efficiency is critical, sequential sampling in the autoregressive posterior might not be feasible, and we leverage Inverse Autoregressive Flows (IAFs; \citep{kingma2017Improving}) for parallel sampling.
-While the latter does not reflect the structure of the prior and true posterior as closely as the autoregressive posterior, it is a viable option in cases where parallel sampling is necessary.
-In the IAF-based posterior, $\q(\V\chi_{B:T})$ can be sampled over $t = B:T$ in parallel by sampling from a standard Normal distribution of dimension $T-B+1$ and transforming the sample through several MADE layers \citep{germain2015MADE}.
-In our case, each MADE layer not only takes the output from the previous layer as input but is also conditioned on a learnable embedding representing each dimension of $\V\chi_t$.
-Details of this posterior model can be found in Appendix~\ref{sec:flow}.
+In practice, sequential sampling in the autoregressive posterior could be inefficient because the sampling cannot be parallelized.
+We further develop a generalized posterior by replacing the autoregressive chain with multiple moving-average blocks combined with autoregressive dependencies between consecutive blocks, where sampling within each block can be carried out in parallel.
+Specifically, for the $i$-th time block, $t \in (b_i, b_{i+1}]$, where $b_1 = B, b_{K+1} = T, b_i < b_{i+1}$, out of $K$ blocks, we sample